Climate and Earth's Energy Balance

 - Collect the 19 and 4 pennies, which were absorbed by the atmosphere and clouds.

 - Collect the 24 and 5 pennies that were transferred to the atmosphere via latent and sensible heat.

 - Collect the 6 pennies that remained in the atmosphere.

 - Total the three boxes on the top-right of the sheet.
-These are units of long wave energy transferred by the atmosphere back into space.
+These are units of long-wave radiation transferred by the atmosphere back into space.

-Return to the Energy Flow interactive, above.
-Review the interactive one more time with the energy accountant steps in mind.
+Return to the Energy Balance video, above.
+Review the video one more time with the energy accountant steps in mind.
 Then answer the Stop and Think questions below.

 - More radiation = _______ warming

 - More absorption = ________ warming

 How do we know what we know?